Chiltern Main Line: Main Line upgrade

 The second part of the project upgraded the line to 100 mph running on 50 mi more of track, with junctions at Neasden, Northolt and Aynho rebuilt to permit higher speeds.
-The 'up' through track was restored at Princes Risborough and signalled for bidirectional use, the existing 'up' line becoming a bidirectional platform loop.
-A new turnback siding was provided at Gerrards Cross and a new 'down' through track built from Northolt Junction to Ruislip Gardens, running alongside the 'up' line to the east of the waste transfer station; the 'down' line will continue to serve South Ruislip.
-Speed restrictions through Bicester North were raised to permit 100 mph running, with a new 'up' alignment and platform.
+The up through track was restored at Princes Risborough and signalled for bidirectional use, the existing 'up' line becoming a bidirectional platform loop.
+A new turnback siding was provided at Gerrards Cross and a new 'down' through track built from Northolt Junction to Ruislip Gardens, running alongside the up line to the east of the waste transfer station; the down line will continue to serve South Ruislip.
+Speed restrictions through Bicester North were raised to permit 100 mph running, with a new up alignment and platform.
 Two of the original terminal platforms at Birmingham Moor Street were reopened for Chiltern services in December 2010.
 Accelerated services started in September 2011, after being postponed due to concerns about whether the works would be completed in time.

 Thanks to the speed increases, journey times have been reduced significantly.
 From Marylebone, the fastest journey time to Birmingham Moor Street is now 94 minutes instead of 117 minutes.
 The table below outlines the originally proposed peak timetable improvements as indicated by Network Rail.
-This compares to roughly 85 minutes for the fastest Euston- trains via the West Coast Main Line.
+This compares to roughly 85 minutes for the fastest Euston-Birmingham New Street trains, via the West Coast Main Line.

 Chiltern Railways chairman Adrian Shooter said, "This is the biggest passenger rail project for several generations not to call on the taxpayer for support.
 Working closely with Network Rail, we are going to create a new main line railway for the people of Oxfordshire and the Midlands.
 This deal demonstrates that real improvements to rail services can be paid for without public subsidy by attracting people out of their cars and on to trains."

 Network Rail said its investment will be reimbursed by a 'facility charge' over the next 30 years, by Chiltern Railways, whose franchise expires in December 2021, and then by the future franchisee.
 The infrastructure upgrade was carried out by main contractor BAM Nuttall, in partnership with Jarvis and WS Atkins.